antonidag/myblog/content/en/posts/bicep-what-if/index.md

 --template-file main.bicep
 --parameters main.bicepparam
 ```
-If successful, an output shown below will be printed:
+If successful, an output shown below will be printed in the terminal:
 ```
 Resource and property changes are indicated with these symbols:
   + Create